Boyquotes/godot-nishita-sky-with-volumetric-clouds/README.md

 # Nishita Sky With Volumetric Clouds

-This is a Nishita sky shader for godot 4.0, with [Clay John's volumetric clouds](https://github.com/clayjohn/godot-volumetric-cloud-demo) based on [a tutorial by scratch pixel](https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/simulating-sky/simulating-colors-of-the-sky.html).
+This is a Nishita sky shader for godot 4.0, with [Clay John's volumetric clouds](https://github.com/clayjohn/godot-volumetric-cloud-demo) based on [a tutorial by scratch pixel](https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/simulating-sky/simulating-colors-of-the-sky.html), which is recommended to read to understand what the sky parameters represent, when configuring the sky.

 ## Screenshots (stars amplified for demonstration purposes)